ai4life-opencalls/oc_3_projec_14/vessel_segmentation/README.md

 ### Step 4: Training the Model
 #### Model Architecture
 The model we designed for this segmentation task has two main parts: Encoder and Decoder.
-For the encoder part we used the [*hiera transformr*](https://github.com/facebookresearch/hiera).
+For the encoder part we used the [*hiera transformer*](https://github.com/facebookresearch/hiera).
 In particular, we utilized the [*SAM2*](https://github.com/facebookresearch/sam2) image encoder loaded with the pretrained weights (SAM2 small version).
 The encoder part is fixed during the training process.
 The decoder part consists of several convolutional layers based on the U-Net architecture.

+> [!NOTE]
-You need to download the encoder weights from [here](https://drive.google.com/file/d/1iXzxcxCmeIKcuMB-_4mxxEPGdXAU4bPI/view?usp=sharing) and save it in the same directory where `train.py` resides.
+> You need to download the encoder weights from [here](https://drive.google.com/file/d/1iXzxcxCmeIKcuMB-_4mxxEPGdXAU4bPI/view?usp=sharing) and save it in the same directory where `train.py` resides.

 #### Training
 You can train the model using the following command: